 When Don’t DHT blockers work?

-For example, some people with pattern baldness end up having hair loss that’s caused by a variety of factors – for instance, inflammation, immune system issues, or poor nutrition can affect the hair growth cycle.
-These factors can make people’s hair follicles particularly sensitive to DHT, and DHT consequently ends up affecting their hair follicles even though they have normal hormone levels.
+For example, some people with pattern baldness end up having hair loss that’s caused by other factor, like, inflammation, immune system issues, or poor nutrition.
+All of these things can affect the hair growth cycle.
+These factors can make people’s hair follicles particularly sensitive to DHT.
+This androgen consequently ends up affecting their hair follicles even though they have normal hormone levels.

-In these cases, DHT-blockers may not work that well.
-Instead, improving your diet, managing lifestyle issues like stress or lack of sleep, and reducing exposure to allergens may be able to help.
+In these cases, DHT-blockers may not work so well.
+Instead, choosing healthier foods, managing lifestyle issues like stress or lack of sleep, and reducing exposure to allergens may be able to help.
 If you’re not certain of the cause behind your hair loss, talk with your doctor.
-They can help you determine if your DHT levels are elevated and help you figure out a treatment plan.
+They can determine if your DHT levels are elevated and help you figure out the right treatment plan.

-In contrast, natural DHT blockers typically work without causing side effects.
-Unfortunately, research on the effectiveness of most of these natural DHT blockers is limited.
+Natural DHT blockers typically work without causing side effects.
+Unfortunately, research on the effectiveness of most of these plants and nutraceuticals is limited.
 There are also very few studies that compare the effectiveness of DHT blocking medications with natural DHT blockers.
-However, the studies that do exist seem promising.
-Most research has focused on saw palmetto.
+However, the studies that do exist – particularly those related to saw palmetto – seem promising.

 There’s still a lot of research to be done before a standardized saw palmetto treatment option can be recommended.
 However, saw palmetto is generally recognized as a potential treatment option for male pattern hair loss.
 Its lack of side effects — particularly sexual ones — will continue to make it popular in people who want to avoid finasteride.

-Most other natural DHT blockers haven’t been studied in detail.
-That being said, there’s nothing wrong with integrating certain natural DHT blockers into your diet.
+Regardless of the DHT blocker or other hair loss treatment you choose, there’s nothing wrong with integrating natural DHT blockers into your diet.
 In fact, you may already be putting foods like galangal in your Thai curries, mushrooms in soups or stir fries, and winter melon in your stews.